Healthy Lung Month: Learn About Lung Transplants

 Step 5: Post-Transplant

 For Healthy Lung Month, Mike Todd, a lung recipient and donor family member, sat down for an interview with us.
 Mike received his lung transplant just about 6 years ago.
-In the following video, Mike gives us insight into how life is as a lung recipient and explains his connections to donation, his lung transplant story, and more:
+In the following video, Mike gives insight into how life is as a lung recipient.

-Did you know signing up to be an organ, eye and tissue donor means you have the potential to be eligible to donate tissue and heal someone who needs a lung transplant?
-Show your support for Healthy Lung Month and to all of the members of our community in Wyoming who are fighting against lung disease by signing up as a donor.
+Did you know signing up to be an organ, eye and tissue donor means you have the potential to donate and save someone who needs a lung transplant?
+Show your support for Healthy Lung Month and to all of the members of our community who are fighting against lung disease by signing up as a donor.
 Signing up is easy!
-Simply say Yes the next time you get your driver license or state ID, or sign up anytime online at DonateLifeWyoming.org.
+Simply say ‘Yes’ the next time you get your driver license or state ID or sign up anytime online at DonateLifeColorado.org.